 - a) The recipient of the Distinguished Scholarship and Service award must be a current member in order to receive the award.
 The recipient then receives lifetime honorary membership in AAAL, lifetime waiver of AAAL conference registration, and an engraved award.
 The award is presented to the recipient at the annual conference by the President of AAAL or by a person designated by the President. - 4.
 Responsibilities of the Chair of the Distinguished Scholarship and Service Award Committee - a) Compose an announcement seeking nominations for the award for the Business Office to email to AAAL members in early April with a June 1 nomination deadline. - b) Supervise review of submissions by the committee. - c) Moderate and complete the review process and notify the AAAL President of who the recipient is by September 30. - d) Work with the Business Office to ensure the award is ordered. - e) Submit a written report in time for the annual midyear Executive Committee meeting. - 5.
 Procedures for Nomination and Selection of the Distinguished Scholarship and Service Award Recipient - a) Any member of AAAL may nominate a person for this award.
-Current members of the Distinguished Scholarship and Service Award Committee and the Executive Committee are not eligible to submit a nomination for this award. - b) Current voting members of the AAAL Executive Committee or members of the Distinguished Scholarship and Service Award committee are not eligible for this award.
-Individuals who were nominated but not selected for the award in earlier years must be re-nominated with a current statement of nomination and CV to be considered for the current award. - c) Nominations are considered confidential. - d) A statement of nomination (maximum length of two single-spaced pages, authored one or a maximum of two individuals) and a current CV of the nominee must be sent to the Committee Chair by the posted/announced submission deadline.
+Current members of the Distinguished Scholarship and Service Award Committee and the Executive Committee are not eligible to submit a nomination for this award. - b) Current voting members of the AAAL Executive Committee or members of the Distinguished Scholarship and Service Award committee are not eligible for this award. - c) Individuals who were nominated but not selected for the award in earlier years must be re-nominated with a current statement of nomination and CV to be considered for the current award. - d) Nominations are considered confidential. - e) A statement of nomination (maximum length of two single-spaced pages, authored by one or a maximum of two individuals) and a current CV of the nominee must be sent to the Committee Chair by the posted/announced submission deadline.
 The contents of the nomination letter should state specific contributions of the nominee in the areas both of scholarship and service to AAAL.
-The nomination should make clear the nominee's contributions to equity, diversity, inclusion, and access as part of her/his/their distinguished scholarship and service.
+The nomination should make clear the nominee's contributions to equity, diversity, inclusion, and access as part of their distinguished scholarship and service.
 Due to the stipulated need for confidentiality of nominations, only the nomination letter and CV will be accepted.

-The nominations are reviewed by the members of the committee. - e) The nominations are reviewed by the members of the committee.
-Award decisions are made by September 30. - f) The President of AAAL shall notify and congratulate the recipient, shall invite the recipient to present a one-hour talk at the next conference, and shall notify the nominating parties. - 1.
+- a) June 1: Nomination Deadline - b) June July: Committee undertakes review and deliberation - c) July 15: Committee notifies the AAAL Business Office of the award results - d) July 31: Deadline for President to notify the winner.
+The President of AAAL shall notify and congratulate the recipient, shall invite the recipient to present a one-hour talk at the next conference, and shall notify the nominating parties. - 7.
 Nominees who are not selected for the award shall not be notified of such, due to the confidential nature of nominations.